-Is the fact that my solicitor in Snaresbrook is not listed on my lender's solicitor panel that there is a problem with the standard of his conveyancing?
+Is the fact that my conveyancer in Snaresbrook is not on my mortgage company's conveyancing panel that there is a problem with the standard of his conveyancing?

-That would most likely be an incorrect assumption to make.
-There are all sorts of perfectly plausible explanations.
-A recent report by the solicitors regulator indicated 76% of law firms surveyed had been removed from at least one lender panel.
-The top 5 reasons are as follows: (1) low volume of transactions (2) the lawyer is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
-If you are concerned you should contact the Snaresbrook conveyancing firm and enquire why they are no longer on the approved list for your bank.
+That would most likely be a wrong assumption to make.
+There are plenty of reasonable explanations.
+Just recently a report by the solicitors regulator revealed that over three quarters of law firms surveyed had been removed from at least one lender panel.
+The most common reasons for removal are: (1) lack of transactions (2) the solicitor is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
+If you are concerned you should contact the Snaresbrook conveyancing firm and enquire why they are no longer on the approved list for your mortgage company.

 My Conveyancer in Snaresbrook has never been on on the Nationwide Building Society Conveyancing Panel.
 Is it possible for me to continue with my prefered solicitor notwithstanding that they are excluded from the Nationwide Building Society panel of approved conveyancing solicitors?